HolidayMan/dl-practices/README.md

 **src/big_numbers.py** contains the implementation of the class BigNumber.

-**src/U64.py** contains the implementation of the class U64, which emulates unsigned integer of 64 bits with overflows and so on used by the BigNumber class.
+**src/U64.py** contains the implementation of the class U64, which emulates unsigned integer of 64 bits with overflows and so on.
+It is used by the BigNumber class.

 **tests/** folder contains the unit tests.